5 Centimeters per Second: Episode 2: Cosmonaut

 In 1999, Takaki is now in the third year of senior high in Tanegashima, where the Tanegashima Space Center is located.
 Kanae Sumida, a classmate of Takaki, has loved him ever since first meeting him in middle school but has never had the courage to confess her feelings to him.
 She tries to spend time with him, waiting long after school for the chance to travel home together.
 However, Takaki appears ignorant of Kanae's feelings and only treats her as a good friend.
 Kanae observes that Takaki is always writing emails to someone and staring off into the distance as if searching for something far away.
 It is later shown that Takaki's emails are not being sent to anyone, and he, in fact, deletes them after he finishes writing them.
 He also has recurring dreams which feature Akari.
+On the day when she manages to ride the wave, Kanae decides to confess her love to Takaki.
+They are witnessing a space launch, which carries a research probe designed to explore the Solar System and doomed to fly into the unknown, to relay messages that will be received on Earth less and less often.
 After a failed attempt to tell Takaki she loves him, Kanae realizes he is looking for something far beyond what she can offer and decides not to say anything, though she believes she will always love him.
 With such thoughts, she cries herself to sleep.